If your agency does SEO for your clients, you need to track the results of all your hard work.

 The average ranking of your client’s URLs for a query or queries.
 For example, if you’re looking at your client’s total website performance, the average position will be the average of all queries ranking for your client’s URLs.
 If you drill down into a specific query, it will be the average ranking position of all your client’s URLs that rank for that specific query.

-Easily drag and drop your GSC widgets in our SEO dashboard template and keep track of all your key metrics under one roof.
+Easily drag and drop your GSC widgets in your SEO dashboard template or SEO report template and keep track of all your key metrics under one roof.
 New to AgencyAnalytics?
 Try it free for 14 days!

 As we’ve discussed, whether you’re looking for high-level website performance data or more in-depth analytics to drive your SEO and content strategy, there are loads of ways your agency can leverage GSC to benefit your clients.
 And chances are, once you get rolling with it, GSC will become a part of your agency’s daily SEO workflow—if it isn’t already.